Arceuthobium pusillum (Eastern Dwarf Mistletoe)

 Detailed Information

 [photo of male flowers] This parasitic plant has separate male and female flowers on separate plants (dioecious), typically on separate host plants as well but occasionally on different branches of the same tree.
-A single tiny flower is at the top of the plant, sometimes with opposite branches along the stem just below it, with smaller flowers than the terminal flower.
-Male flowers mostly have 3 or 4 petal-like sepals and an equal number of conspicuous yellow stamens; the terminal flower is less than 1/8 inch across.
-The female flowers are diminished within the short stem leaf structure and appear more like a small abnormal growth than a flowering plant.
-Unlike most dioecious plants, the males bloom before the female flowers.
+Males have a single tiny flower ~2 mm diameter at the top of the stem, mostly with 3 or 4 egg-shaped to triangular petals and an equal number of conspicuous yellow stamens, sometimes also in the uppermost leaf axils.
+Female flowers have 2 or 3 petals and arise from the leaf axils all along the stem.
+Color ranges from green to orange-brown to various shades of red.
+Unlike most dioecious plants, the male flowers bloom before the female.

 Leaves and stem: Leaf attachment: opposite Leaf type: simple

-Fruit is a tiny oval berry that matures in late summer.
+[photo of developing fruit ©Joseph O'Brien] Fruit is a tiny oval berry on a short, drooping stalk that matures in late summer.
 When ripe it forcefully ejects seed coated with a sticky substance that adheres to whatever it touches.

 Notes:

-This unusual wildflower infests native stands of principally black spruce (Picea mariana) less frequently on white spruce (P. glauca) and rarely tamarack (Larix laricina).
-Dwarf mistletoe is studied by foresters as it affects stand quality.
-As an infective agent it behaves epidemiologically as a disease organism - having an infection center diminshing out toward the edges.
-Witches brooms (unusual clustering growth of branches) are commonly produced on infected trees making it visually observed in the crowns from some distance but not all witches brooms seen periodically on spruce are caused by dwarf mistletoe.
-It has persisted along with its host naturallly and is not perceived as a serious forest management pest.
+This unusual wildflower infests native stands of principally black spruce (Picea mariana), less frequently on white spruce (P. glauca) and rarely tamarack (Larix laricina), and is studied by foresters as it affects stand quality.
+As an infective agent it behaves like a disease organism, having an infection center diminishing out toward the edges.
+Witches brooms (unusual clustering growth of branches) are commonly produced on infected trees making it visually observed in the crowns from some distance, but not all witches brooms seen on spruce are caused by Dwarf Mistletoe.
+It has persisted along with its host naturally and is not perceived as a serious forest management pest.

 • Shop for native seeds and plants at PrairieMoon.com!